harlowja/quark/README.rst

 the ``quark-compute`` directories (so that the ``quark-orc`` can be aware of the changes those ``quark-compute`` nodes are undergoing).
-It will be the ``quark-orc`` job to recieve work requests (from the ``quark-api`` and drive them to completion); for example to boot a new virtual machine the ``quark-orc`` would need to go through a set of tasks that examine its in-memory version of the cluster and determine where a new ``next_task`` should be placed.
+It will be the ``quark-orc`` job to recieve work requests (from the ``quark-api`` and drive them to completion).

+For example for a ``create-compute`` request the ``quark-orc`` will recieve said request and then identity where that request should be placed (by way of placing the request in a shared location that will allow one of the ``quark-compute`` nodes to select that as a new task); for multi-compute(r) requests this will get more involved and the ``quark-orc`` will have to do more work to ensure that none of the expected allocations (that get accepted as tasks) end up being discarded/aborted.

 The ``quark-orc`` will be a distributed component (that itself will have a similar zookeeper directory to what the ``quark-compute`` directory